Within Close Range: The Pressure of Writing

 Walking hand in hand through the woods to Sherwood Elementary – just Mom and me – I stay in the playground, hanging by my knees against the cool, metal monkey bars; looking upside down at the grey, September sky, wondering what I’ve done to make Mrs. Paschua, my first grade teacher, want a meeting.

 But I love the thought of someone thinking I’m different.
-It makes me feel special – a little exotic.
+It makes me feel special.

 Sherwood Elementary thinks I’m special too.
 Enough to take me out of class each week to send me to speech therapy, where they work the entire year to make me sound just like everyone else.